Besnuggs/basecamp-assessment-iii/README.md

 ## Step 2

 * Clear out all styling from `App.css`.
-* Run `npm start` in your terminal to start your newly created app in the broswer.
+* Run `npm start` in your terminal to start your newly created app in the browser.
 * Don't worry, everything is fine!
 It should be a blank page.

 ## Step 3